BassAzayda/ollama-function-calling/README.md

 ## Note

 This bot uses the Open-Meteo API for weather data and the Official Joke API for jokes.
 No API keys are required.

+Ollama must be installed and running on your system for this bot to function.
+For installation instructions, please refer to the [Ollama documentation](https://github.com/jmorganca/ollama).